SoftwareAG/c8y-docs/content/users-guide/cockpit-bundle/using-widgets.md

 ROLES & PERMISSIONS:

 - To view widgets within dashboards: READ permission for permission type "Inventory" or READ permission for "Inventory" in the inventory roles
-- To edit widgets: ADMIN permission for permission type "Inventory" or CHANGE permission for "Inventory" in the inventory roles
+- To edit a widget: ADMIN permission for permission type "Inventory" or CHANGE permission for "Inventory" in the inventory roles
 - To create a widget: ADMIN permission for permission type "Inventory" or CHANGE permission for "Inventory" in the inventory roles
 - To delete a widget: ADMIN permission for permission type "Inventory" or CHANGE permission for "Inventory" in the inventory roles